 After some time the baby’s giggle is basically natural and feels delightful, tickling his feet, picking him up and flying him gently through the room, blowing on his belly.
 At about 4 months, the baby begins to laugh at the things he can see and hear.

 He gets the pleasure from non-sense of humor, such as faces with wacky sounds, wide open mouths and big eyes.
 If your baby is laughing means he is enjoying.
 He will get the sense of humor when the baby is 6 months old.

 Humor takes an ample of variations in forms like visual jokes, play, using the element of surprise.
-Generally, babies really don’t have a sense of humor, they are still learning how the world feels, looks, sounds in common circumstance, and so they do not get a joke when something out of hit.
+Generally, babies really still learning how the world feels, looks, sounds in common circumstance, and so they do not get a joke when something out of hit.

 - Why do we find smiling baby pictures so appealing?

 Smiling baby pictures are appealing because they evoke pure joy, innocence, and genuine happiness.
 Moreover, since these pictures are contagious, we automatically feel happy.

 2. Can smiling baby pictures improve mood and mental health?